AHGEJLIHA/AHGEJLIHA/README.md

 Angelina, Russia, Yekaterinburg

-Business and System Analytic at Tochka Bank
+Business and System Analyst at Tochka Bank